-REF A/C 135 AIR CONDITIONING AND REFRIGERATION (3) Lecture: 3 hours
+REF A/C 135 AIR CONDITIONING AND REFRIGERATION (3)

 This course focuses on refrigeration principles including theory of heat, automatic controls, electric motors, and commercial refrigeration.
 This course gives an in depth look at the refrigeration cycle and refrigeration components.
-This course discusses thermodynamics, including the pressure temperature
+This course discusses thermodynamics, including the pressure temperature chart, latent heat, and system efficiency.

-REF A/C 141 APPLIED REFRIGERATION AND AIR CONDITIONING PRINCIPLES (3)
+APPLIED REFRIGERATION AND AIR REF A/C 141 CONDITIONING PRINCIPLES (3)

-Prerequisite: Refrigeration and A/C Mechanics 133; Refrigeration and A/C Mechanics 134; Refrigeration and A/C Mechanics 135; Corequisite: Refrigeration and Air Conditioning Mechanics 143;
+Prerequisite: Refrigeration and A/C Mechanics 133: Refrigeration and A/C Mechanics 134; Refrigeration and A/C Mechanics 135; Corequisite: Refrigeration and Air Conditioning Mechanics 143;